LukasWoodtli/FullStackDevelopmentWithJHipster/store/README.md

 Add the `help` flag on any command to see how you can use it.
 For example, `npm help update`.

 The `npm run` command will list all of the scripts available to run for this project.

-### Development Life Reloads

-Start the Gradle build in a terminal: `./gradlew`

-Then open a new terminal window and start the Angular `npm start`

-When changing files on the backend (Java) rebuild the project with `./gradlew compileJava`.
-This is only necessary if the IDE is not rebuilding automatically.

-The front end is rebuilt and loaded automatically.

 ### PWA Support